Guides for managing someone else’s money

-We created guides tailored to the needs of people in four different fiduciary capacities: agents under a power of attorney, court-appointed guardians, trustees, and government fiduciaries (Social Security representative payees and VA fiduciaries).
+We created guides tailored to the needs of people in four different fiduciary capacities:

 The guides are not intended to provide legal advice or serve as a substitute for your own legal counsel.

-Accessing the guides
+Order or download the guides

 Power of attorney

 This guide is for people who have been named in a power of attorney to make decisions about money and property for someone else.

 This guide is for those who have been appointed by a court to be guardians or conservators of property, giving them the duty and the power to make decisions on someone’s behalf.

 This guide is for those who have been named as trustees under revocable living trusts.
 In these cases, ownership of some or all money and property has been transferred to a trust and, as a result, the person named as a trustee has the power to make decisions about what is in the trust.

 This guide is for those who have been appointed by a government agency to manage income benefits, such as Social Security or veteran’s assistance, for someone.